 The University of Manchester is the largest, single-site university in the UK.
-The Centre for Primary Care is a member of the NIHR School for Primary Care Research, and sits within the Institute of Population Health (http://www.population-health.manchester.ac.uk/primarycare/)
+The Centre for Primary Care is a member of the NIHR School for Primary Care Research (http://research.bmh.manchester.ac.uk/primarycare/)

-Capacity building is critical to our Centre.
-We are keen to support those interested in either qualitative or quantitative research methodologies.
-Applicants will work within one or more of our research themes (Quality and Safety, Methods and Applications in Primary Care Informatics, Long Term Conditions, and Health Policy), enabling them to develop their own project and benefit from the support of other researchers working in the same area.
+Capacity building is critical to our Centre, and we are keen to support those interested in either gualitative or quantitative research methodologies.
+Applicants will work within one or more of our research themes (Quality and Safety, Methods and Applications in Primary Care Informatics, Long Term Conditions, and Health Policy), enabling them to develop their own projects and benefit from the support of other researchers working in the same area.
 Our aim is to train future research leaders by providing multidisciplinary training and career development opportunities.

-Quality & Safety:

-Lead: Professor Stephen Campbell
+Quality & Safety: Lead: Professor Stephen Campbell Clinical lead: Professor Aneez Esmail